clarkritchie/1pw-github-secrets/Readme.md

 Because GitHub Secrets are encrypted, the workflow here is presently very dangerous.
 A secret set by person A could be inadvertently overwritten by person B as there is not a good canonical source for `.env` files.

+And please DO NOT COMMIT YOUR .ENV FILES TO GITHUB!

 ## Configuration

 env files are in the form: